Reader (liturgy): Eastern Christianity

 After being tonsured, the reader is vested in a short phelon, which he wears while reading the Epistle for the first time.
 This short phelon is then removed (and never worn thereafter) and replaced with a stikhar, which the reader wears thereafter whenever he performs his liturgical duties.
 This practice is not universal, however, and many bishops and priests will allow a reader to perform his function dressed only in a cassock or (if a monk) a riassa.
 Sometimes, a bishop will decree what vesting practice he wishes to be followed within his own diocese.

 Byzantine icons often show readers and church singers wearing a stikhar-like garment (more loose and flowing than the modern stikhar) and a pointed hat with the brim pulled out to the sides.

-In Eastern Thrace, during the Ottoman period and prior to the tragedy of 1922, some lay people were selected through symbolic tonsure and Cheirothesia to receive the ecclesiastical blessing and rank of Anagnostis.
+In Eastern Thrace, during the Ottoman period and prior to the tragedy of 1922, some laypeople were selected through symbolic tonsure and Cheirothesia to receive the ecclesiastical blessing and rank of Anagnostis.